vmware-tanzu/velero/design/csi-snapshots.md

 In order to fully delete these objects, each `VolumeSnapshotContent`s object will need to be edited to ensure the associated provider snapshot is deleted.
 This will be done by editing the object and setting `VolumeSnapshotContent.Spec.DeletionPolicy` to `Delete`, regardless of whether or not the default policy for the class is `Retain`.
 See the Deletion Policies section below.
+The edit will happen before making Kubernetes API deletion calls to ensure that the cascade works as expected.

+Deleting a Velero `Backup` or any associated CSI object via `kubectl` is unsupported; data will be lost or orphaned if this is done.

 ## Velero client changes